calculabs/jotform-calculate-choices/do_not_do.md

    - Log when listeners are successfully set up
    - Log all field value changes
    - Log the results of value matching attempts
-8. Use formData event effectively:
+8. Use direct field access methods:
-   - Subscribe to formData events for field discovery
+   - Use `getFieldsValueById` with specific question IDs
-   - Check answer types to identify relevant fields
+   - Set up direct change listeners with known IDs
-   - Store initial values from the formData event
+   - Try both raw and 'input_' prefixed versions of IDs
-   - Request initial form data explicitly
+   - Get initial values explicitly before setting up listeners
-9. Handle field values properly:
+9. Handle field values consistently:
-   - Store values using consistent field IDs
+   - Store values using the raw question ID as key
    - Update counts immediately when values change
-   - Process all relevant fields before updating final count
+   - Process all fields before updating final count
    - Log all value changes and processing steps